-Concentration in Natural Resource Management Required Courses (13):
+Concentration in Natural Resource Management:

-LSci 615 Research Met (3)
+Biol 600 Research Methods (3)

-FOR 620 Adv.
-Topic in NRM (2)
+For 620 Adv Topic in NRM (2)

-FOR 625 Advanced Quantitative
+For 625 Advanced Quantitative

 Methods in NRM (3)

-LSci 650 Graduate Seminar in Life
+For 650 Graduate Seminar (1)

-Sciences (1)

-Anth 581 Cultural Resource
+Anth 581 Cultural Resources

-Management (3)
+Mgmt (3)

-\May be repeated for credit with different subject matter for a total of 4 credit hours. \\Taken for four semesters to equal a total of 4 hours.
+May be repeated for credit with different subject matter for a total of 4 credit hours.

-Electives (20-24):
+Electives: 20-24 hours

-With the advice and consent of the graduate advisor, choose from 500- and 600-level courses in Life Science, Geology, NRM, Chemistry or other appropriate discipline to bring the total number of credits to at least 33 semester hours.
+With the advice and consent of the graduate advisor, choose from 500 and 600 level courses in Life Science, Geology, NRM, Chemistry or other appropriate disciplines to bring the total number of credits to at least 33 semester hours.
 Students will complete approximately 7 hours of thesis in the Natural Resources Management area.

-Program Total: 36-37
+Program total: 36-37 credit hours